-Another aspect of enemy image is cognition.
-Enemy image is shaped by some biases.
-For example, the distinction between in-group and outgroup sometimes leads to a double-mirror image bias of 'denigrating enemy intentions by portraying them as opposite to one’s own'.
-There are some basic misperceptions in the decision makers' mind.
-For example, some of the main axioms of the United States 'enemy image' implicated in its foreign policy are 'Our differences are fundamental and ‘existential’ '; 'they do not value human life'; 'their word cannot be trusted'; 'negotiations are a waste of time'; 'they are realists'; 'they only understand the language of force'.
-These mistaken beliefs effected significantly on the decision making process.
+Another aspect of enemy image is cognitive.
+Enemy image is often shaped by misconceptions.
+For example, the distinction between the in-group and outgroup sometimes leads to a double-mirror image of “denigrating enemy intentions by portraying them as opposite to one’s own.”
+United States’ foreign policy rhetoric, for example, reveals assumptions that are based on the biased construction of its “enemy image,” such as “our differences are fundamental and existential,” “they do not value human life;” “their word cannot be trusted;” “negotiations are a waste of time;” “they are not realistic;” or “they only understand the language of force.”
+These often mistaken beliefs significantly impact the decision-making process.

-The enemy image repercussions are crucial.
-How group perceive its adversary is the infrastructure for the interpretation of the latter action and declares.
-This interpretation is the bases for the analysis of the adversary's intentions and influence directly on the assessment of its current situation and future steps.
-This estimation leads to the decision making process of any political leader.
-Enemy image includes not only the perception of the adversary as a whole but components in it, such as its leaders.
-The image of the enemy's leader, sometimes based on the impressions of on-side leaders from the other side leaders, can change the way they assess the enemy's intentions.
+The repercussions of this construction of the enemy image are severe.
+How a group perceives its adversary determines its interpretation of the latter’s actions and declarations.
+Analyzing the adversary's intentions and assessing its current situation and future steps depend on this interpretation.
+The decision-making process of political leaders is influenced by this estimation.
+Enemy image includes not only the perception of the adversary as a whole but also components of it as well.
+For example, leaders assess their enemy’s intentions based on the impressions they hold of their leadership.

-When it comes to radical Islamic movements, the phenomenon of dividing the world into 'us' and 'them' is even more significant.
-These movements tend to wear binary-dichotomy glasses, in which the "us" group represents all the good and right values fighting against the enemy, who is the 'pure' evil.
-Thus, in the last decades of the 20th century Jihadism declared a war, being gradually global, against the near enemy (pro-Western regimes, even in the Arabic world) and the far enemy (the United States and its allies, with a main respect to Zionism).
+When it comes to radical Islamist movements, the phenomenon of dividing the world into “us” versus “them” is even more significant.
+These movements tend to maintain a rigid dichotomy between the “us” group, which adheres to all their morals and values, and the enemy who is “pure” evil.
+Thus, in the last decades of the twentieth century, Jihadism declared a war, becoming gradually global, on the near enemy (pro-Western regimes even within the Arabic world) and the far enemy (the United States and its allies, with a main focus on Zionism).

-In modern Sh'iit movements, this point of view gets its own nuance, according to the sh'iit beliefs.
-The Iranian Islamic revolution of 1979 was followed with a massive anti-Western rhetoric.
-This image of the west, established by the Iran spiritual leader Khomeini, saw the west as imperialist and colonialist, willing to exploit Iran’s wealth for its own good, as part of its dominance over the Islamic world.
-Thus, United States of America was called 'the Great Satan', concept that has for Iranians both Islamic and Zoroastrian meanings of the pure evil whose mission in the world is to destroy the good on earth and its believers.
-As we shall see, this conception is a crucial raison d'etre for Hizballah's jihad and resistance efforts against Israel and the western world, as a shiit movement.
+In modern Shiite movements, this point of view is adjusted in accordance with Shiite beliefs.
+The Iranian Islamic Revolution of 1979 was followed by massive anti-Western rhetoric.
+Its enemy image, established by the Iranian spiritual leader Khomeini, represented the West as imperialist and colonialist, eager to exploit Iran’s wealth for its own good and to impose its hegemony over the Islamic world.
+Thus, the United States of America was called “the Great Satan,” a concept that appeals to both Islamic and Zoroastrian perceptions of pure evil whose mission is to destroy the earth.
+As will be demonstrated, this conception is a crucial raison d'etre for Hizballah's jihad and resistance efforts against Israel and the western world.